Host a Master’s Student

 What types of projects are appropriate for students?

-Projects may involve program planning, implementation or operation, applied public health research, community health education and outreach, health advocacy, or other appropriate public health-related work.
+Projects can be completed in-person, virtually, or hybrid and may involve program planning, implementation or operation, applied public health research, community health education and outreach, health advocacy, or other appropriate public health-related work.

-Projects should have clear goals, activities, and associated deliverables.
-By the end of the Fieldwork experience, students will have completed at least two robust deliverables for the use and benefit of their host site.
+Projects should align with degree program competencies and have clear goals, activities, and associated deliverables.
+By the end of the fieldwork experience, students will have completed at least two robust deliverables for the use and benefit of their host site.
+Examples of past fieldwork projects from our partners can be found here.

 Example Deliverables